christinahyc/AI-Admission-Project/README.md

 # AI-Admission-Project
 Hi, there!
 Welcome to my github page.
 This repo is for AI Admission Project, a.k.a a record of start point for my AI classes.

+If you want to view my .ipynb code, [here](doc/MNIST%20Recognition.ipynb) it is.

 ## Project Name
 MNIST Recognition